Wildfires leave chimneys, charred appliances in their wake

 The government declared a disaster, which should give the state help putting out the flames.

-The blaze, which also disrupted major commuter routes, spread over nearly a dozen square miles in less than 24 hours even as a squadron of helicopters and airplanes bombarded it with water and retardant.
+A fire in northeastern Orange County threatened thousands of homes Monday, turned the sky over Disneyland a hazy orange and rained ash on neighborhoods.

-A large, dark cloud of smoke wafted for miles, turning the sky over Disneyland a hazy orange and raining ash on neighborhoods near the Pacific coast.
+By Tuesday evening, however, winds had died and temperatures were cooler.
+Most evacuations were lifted in Anaheim, Orange and Tustin, with just a few roads still off-limits.

-Authorities said the fire had been 25 percent contained and they hoped to let some residents return home soon.
+Crews managed to stop the fire from growing and had surrounded more than a quarter of the fire area.

 Some of the largest blazes in Northern California were in Napa and Sonoma counties, home to dozens of wineries that attract tourists from around the world.
 The fires sent smoke as far south as San Francisco, about 60 miles (96 kilometers) away.